-IFRS 9 "Financial Instruments", issued by the IASB in July 2014, will replace IAS 39 Financial Instruments: Recognition and Measurement, related to the classification and measurement of financial instruments.
-It sets out the new principles for the classification and measurement of financial instruments, for impairment for credit risk on financial assets and for general hedge accounting (i.e. micro hedging).
+IFRS 9 "Financial Instruments", issued by the IASB in July 2014, will replace IAS 39 Financial Instruments: recognition and measurement, related to the classification and measurement of financial instruments.
+It sets out the new principles for the classification and measurement of financial instruments, for impairment for credit risk on debt instruments measured at amortised cost or at fair value through shareholders' equity, loan commitments given financial guarantee contracts, lease receivables, as well as for general hedge accounting (i.e. micro hedging).

-IFRS 9 is mandatory for annual periods beginning on or after 1 January 2018 after its adoption by the European Union for application in Europe.
+IFRS 9 is mandatory for annual periods beginning on or after 1 January 2018 after its adoption on 22 November 2016 by the European Union for application in Europe.